wizbright/waybox/CONTRIBUTING.md

 ### Line Length

-Try to keep your lines under 80 columns, but you can go up to 100 if it improves readability.
+Try to keep your lines under 100 columns, but you can break this rule if it improves readability.
 Don't break lines indiscriminately, try to find nice breaking points so your code is easy to read.